Bulletproof node.js project architecture 🛡️

 Use a Pub/Sub layer too 🎙️

-The simple node.js API endpoint that creates a user right now, may want to call third-party services, maybe to an analytics service, or maybe start an email sequence.
+The simple node.js API endpoint that creates a user right now, may want to call third-party services, to an analytics service, or start an email sequence.

-Sooner than later, that simple "create" operation will be doing several things, and you will end up with 1000 lines of code, all in a single function.
+Sooner than later, that simple "create" operation will do several things, and you will end up with 1000 lines of code, all in a single function.

 That violates the principle of single responsibility.